 My recent exhibition – ‘Galvanising Change’, an interactive audio installation exploring climate justice, was presented by Digital Arts Studios, Belfast as part of my recent British Council Residency.

 I am currently working on an inter-disciplinary citizen science project with the National Oceanography Centre; collaborating with poet and artists Sarah Hymas and Alex Peckham to produce an augmented reality walk.

-My most recent work, ‘What’s Eating Reality’, is an immersive live dining experience, commissioned by Lancaster Arts for the Nuffield Theatre.
+‘What’s Eating Reality’, is an immersive live dining experience, commissioned by Lancaster Arts for the Nuffield Theatre.
 It utilises digital participatory theatre, live art, video projection and commensality to examine food justice; aiming to transform food consumers into food citizens.

 Funded by Future Ventures Foundation I created ‘Coffee Justice’ an innovative environmental art project exploring, producing and distributing stories of food justice from the mouths of those impacted on by food poverty, and from those working for global food justice.
 It begins with a development project investigating the use of augmented reality as part of the dining experience.
 For more information about this and my other projects check out my events page or social media.

 Previous projects include: ‘Peas on Earth‘, a research and development project investigating the use of Augmented Reality to produce an immersive live experience.